HiltonRoscoe/GlossaryMD/vvsg_living_glossary.md

 \#vvsg
 ## <a name="in-person-voting"></a>in-person voting
-Voting that occurs in an official location under the supervision of [election officials](#election-official).
+Voting that occurs in an official location under the supervision of [election workers](#election-worker).

 \#vvsg
 ## <a name="independently"></a>independently
-Without assistance from an [election official](#election-official) or other person.
+Without assistance from an [election worker](#election-worker) or other person.

+\#vvsg
+## <a name="indirect-selection"></a>indirect selection
+The mechanism by which a selection for a specific [contest option](#contest-option) automatically selects other linked [contest options](#contest-option).
+An example is a straight party selection that causes indirect selections for all contest options of the identified party.

 \#vvsg
 ## <a name="information-security"></a>information security